PublisherHub/Publisher/README.md

 # Publisher
 Publish / post via OAuth1 and OAuth2 services.

-Publisher offers classes and interfaces that allow you to post several entries.
+Publisher offers classes and interfaces that allow you to post several entries at once.

 # Main components
 - Entry